ejohnson643/AboutMe/Curriculum-Vitae.md

 Adept at working in multidisciplinary teams, liaising with biologists, computer scientists, and statisticians to define project objectives and develop innovative solutions for computational biology research.

+### Languages

+Fluent in English, Conversational in French

 <!--
 ---